 The twin restrictions of entanglement area law and monogamy of entanglement hinder the spreading of entanglement in true LR systems.
-In a quantum network, LR system are typically used as the underlying architecture, although preparing a true LR model can be immensely costly as well as difficult in some physically realizable systems due to the increases of noise in the system.
-Hence the question arises whether it is worth to develop such LR system which leads to a reasonable spread (distribution) of entanglement.
-In general, in a digital quantum computer e.g., in quantum approximate optimization algorithm, simulation on superconducting circuits, as mentioned before, we require ${\cal O}(N!)$ two-qubit gates to implement a true LR system of system size $N$.
-The question that we address here is the following: can one achieve the same distribution of entanglement using only a few two-qubit gates$?$ Therefore, one could significantly reduce the noise if a exponential-to-algebraic reduction of two-qubit gates can be achieved.
-In fact, such intuition has already been implemented in the Chimera setup in the d-wave quantum annealing computers~\cite{Boothby2015} to mimic the LMG model ($\alpha=0$ case)~\cite{LMG} with a limited number of interacting qubits.
+In a quantum network, LR systems are typically used as the underlying architecture, although preparing a true LR model can be immensely costly as well as difficult in some physically realizable systems due to the increment of noise in the system.
+Hence the question arises whether it is worth developing such an LR system which leads to a reasonable spread (distribution) of entanglement.
+In general, in a digital quantum computer e.g., quantum approximate optimization algorithm, simulation on superconducting circuits, as mentioned before, we require ${O}(N!)$ two-qubit gates to implement a true LR system of system size $N$.
+The question that we address here is the following: Can one achieve the same distribution of entanglement using only a few two-qubit gates?
+Therefore, one could significantly reduce the noise if an exponential-to-algebraic reduction of two-qubit gates can be achieved.
+Such intuition has already been implemented in the chimera setup in the D-wave quantum annealing computers~\cite{Boothby2015} to mimic the LMG model ($\alpha=0$ case)~\cite{LMG} with a limited number of interacting qubits.